Ethical Advisory Board in South East Sweden

 The mission of the Board is to:

-- Conduct an advisory ethical assessment/evaluation of student projects
+- Conduct an advisory ethical evaluation of student work

 - Monitor and represent knowledge resource in matters relating to research ethics